 The total workload for this module is approximately 270 hours.
 The exact distribution is made according to the credit points of the courses of the module.

 7.2 Module: Applications of Operations Research [M-WIWI-101413]

-Part of: Compulsory Elective Modules (Operations Research)
+Responsible: Prof. Dr. Stefan Nickel Organisation: KIT Department of Economics and Management Part of: Compulsory Elective Modules (Operations Research)